How is household consumption developing?

 Consumers spent 13.5 percent less in January 2021 than in the same month last year.
 It was the second largest decline ever recorded; only in April 2020 was the decrease in consumption larger.
 The closing of all non-essential stores on 15 December 2020 also led to an exceptionally sharp drop in spending on durable goods, i.e. 25 percent.
 Read more

 How is Dutch goods trade developing?

-In November 2020, the total volume of goods exports was up by 2.0 percent year-on-year.
-Exports of chemical products and exports of machinery and appliances increased in particular.
-The volume of imports was 2.4 percent higher year-on-year.
+In January 2021, the total volume of goods exports was up by 3.6 percent year-on-year.
+This is the highest growth in a span of twelve months.
+The increase was mainly seen in exports of machinery and chemical products.
+The volume of imports in January was up by 1.6 percent year-on-year.
 Read more

-In November 2020, the average daily output generated by the Dutch manufacturing industry was 2.5 percent down on November 2019.
-This is the smallest contraction after March 2020, when output was almost 2 percent lower than one year previously.
+In January 2021, the average daily output generated by the Dutch manufacturing industry was 0.6 percent up on January 2020.
+The increase is slightly higher than in December, when output was 0.2 percent higher than one year previously.
 Read more

 How is turnover developing in wholesale?

-In Q3 2020, the sector wholesale and commission trade generated nearly 3 percent less turnover than in the same period one year previously.
-In Q2, this was still 9 percent.
-Within this sector, turnover realised by oil traders was over 38 percent lower.
-Wholesale trade in agricultural products realised the largest turnover growth (10.9 percent).
+In Q4 2020, the sector wholesale and commission trade generated 3.2 percent less turnover than in the same period one year previously.
+In Q3, this was nearly 3 percent.
+Within this sector, turnover realised by oil traders was over 42 percent lower.
+Wholesale trade in agricultural products realised the largest turnover growth (23 percent).
+Wholesale trade; turnover change

 How is turnover developing in the automotive and motorcycle industry?

 In Q4 2020, turnover in the automotive and motorcycle industry was virtually the same as one year previously.
 For the whole of 2020, turnover decreased by 6.9 percent compared to 2019.
 All subsectors experienced a turnover decline except for trade and repair of motor vehicles, where turnover increased by 2.8 percent in 2020 year-on-year.